parts

 B

-More complex examples from our source code tree.
-All examples do the same in different ways with the goal of extracting the license name from SPDX headers:
+More complex examples using main.go from the source code tree.
+All examples do the same in different ways with the goal of extracting the license name from SPDX headers at line 2:

 # split by emtpy-line with file main.go to extract the first part (0) / piped to space divider returning the second to last part